paralect/eslint-config/README.md

 ### Usage

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`.
+It requires `eslint`, `babel-eslint`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.

 1. Install the correct versions of each package, which are listed by the command:
 ```bash